 January - TBA: Academic Advising, Enrollment and Orientation (AARO) conferences for new first-year and transfer undergraduate students.
 Conference dates to be announced.
-Contact New Student Programs, Student Life Office, 214-768-4560, www.smu.edu/newstudent.
+For more information, students should contact New Student Programs, Student Life Office, 214-768-4560; www.smu.edu/newstudent.